pydantic/pydantic-ai/docs/multi-agent-applications.md

 ## Agent delegation

-"Agent delegation" refers to the scenario where an agent delegates work to another agent, but then takes back control when that agent finishes.
+"Agent delegation" refers to the scenario where an agent delegates work to another agent, then takes back control when the delegate agent (the agent called from within a tool) finishes.

 Since agents are stateless and designed to be global, you do not need to include the agent itself in agent [dependencies](dependencies.md).

-When doing so, you'll generally want to pass [`ctx.usage`][pydantic_ai.RunContext.usage] to the [`usage`][pydantic_ai.Agent.run] keyword argument of the delegate agent (the agent called from within a tool) run so usage within that run counts towards the total usage of the parent agent run.
+You'll generally want to pass [`ctx.usage`][pydantic_ai.RunContext.usage] to the [`usage`][pydantic_ai.Agent.run] keyword argument of the delegate agent run so usage within that run counts towards the total usage of the parent agent run.

 !!! note "Multiple models"
     Agent delegation doesn't need to use the same model for each agent.
 If you choose to use different models within a run, calculating the monetary cost from the final [`result.usage()`][pydantic_ai.result.RunResult.usage] of the run will not be possible, but you can still use [`UsageLimits`][pydantic_ai.usage.UsageLimits] to avoid unexpected costs.